Hot Tub Tripping Breaker: Causes and How to Fix It

 GFCI breakers themselves fail.
 They have a typical lifespan of 10-15 years, and exposure to moisture from rain, condensation, or splashing accelerates failure.
 A GFCI in a panel exposed to outdoor humidity can trigger without any real fault in the spa equipment.

-• Fix: GFCI breaker replacement requires a licensed electrician, electrical panel work is not a DIY task.
+- Fix: GFCI breaker replacement requires a licensed electrician, electrical panel work isn’t a DIY task.

 Cause 2: Pump motor failure or water intrusion